mattsmi/clipsgo/README.md

 `go build -ldflags "-r /usr/local/lib" .` .
 Note the location for the shared libraries is that used in the *make* file.
 Change it as needed.

-Once CLIPS is built and available, subsequent builds can be done with a simple `go build`.

 ## Reference documentation